I am a financial planner with over 20 years experience.

-I am a financial planner with over 18 years of experience.
+I am a financial planner with over 20 years of experience.
 I have worked for American Express Financial Advisors which later became Ameriprise.
-I am now a fee based financial planner, I only make money on education, I don’t sell products.
-I am not accepting any new adult clients.
-I also have a CTE teaching credential.
+I now offer fee based financial planning and financial planning with commission based products if the client wants them.

 WHY I CREATED THIS GAME/COURSE

-As a financial planner and the father of 2 young adults living in the San Francisco area, I see that most of my children’s friends struggling financially.
-Even if they move to a low cost state, they could struggle to save $100,000 by age 30, since only 1 out 7 Millenials do.
+As a financial planner and the father of 2 young adults living in the San Francisco area, I see that many of my children’s friends are struggling in high school.
+I created this course for young people like them.